 Along the top of the page I have tabs, leading to the most popular and useful posts such as things to do, quick guides and restaurant reviews.
-If you’re looking for something specific you can use the search box in the right hand side bar, or the category list to help you find all posts on a specific subject.
+If you’re looking for something specific you can use the search box, or the category list in the footer, to help you find all post on a specific subject.
 If you can’t find what you’re looking for, or would like more information on a subject, feel free to get in touch.

 About the Blog

-I started this blog as soon as my boyfriend and I decided to move to Malta.
-It began as a little online diary to express my excitement, then once I was here it was easier to update a blog than email 20 friends back home the same info.
+I started this blog as soon as I decided to move to Malta.
+It began as a little online diary to express my excitement, then once I was here it was easier to update one blog than email 20 friends back home the same info.
 Somewhere along the line it’s expanded and grown and has become a ‘real person’ guide to moving to Malta and living life here.

 I talk about day to day goings on and mix it with informative posts about moving here, such as opening a bank account, getting a job and renting a flat, along with ways to make the most of life once you’re here such as where to eat, what to do and more.
 It’s also a great place to find fun things to do if you’re planning a holiday in Malta, such as which beaches to visit, where to see the best sunsets and plenty more besides.

 The national languages in Malta are jointly English and Maltese, which was a huge factor for me.
 I don’t speak another language and do not have a talent for learning them, so being an English speaking country made Malta very attractive.